rationalis-petra/pico/README.md

 ```

 Note the difference here - when defining a struct *value*, use lowercase
 `struct`, while when defining a struct *type*, use the capitalized `Struct`.
-By
-convention, this is extended to types so the value `point` may have type
+This naming convention is extends to types so a value named `origin-point` may
-`Point`.
-While not required, this can help you distinguish between types and
+have type `Point`.
+While not required, this can help you distinguish between
-values.
+types and values.

-You can see how this helps identify issues by placing the type just after the
-`struct` term former, and leaving out one field - this gives the error message.
+Once defined, a struct type may be used to help identify errors by placing it
+after the `struct` term former.
+In the below example, I "forget" to add an extra
+field, and am provided with an appropriate error message.

 ```clojure
 user > (def point struct Point [.x 3] [.y 5])